superpi15/hls_lab_finn/README.md

 Layer 4: PE=10, SIMD=8

-Here are the screenshot of the metrics with the default PE and SIMD.
+Here is the screenshot of the metrics with the default PE and SIMD.

 <img src="part3/metrics_default.png" alt="part3default" width="50%"/>

 We are asked to change the PE and SIMD of layer 2 to 1 of the network.
 The result is attached below.
 We can see that runtime and throughput were severely degraded by these changes.
 We think that the reason is because we make the second layer be the bottleneck of this design.
 In the original setting, the bottleneck is the first layer, which has II = 784/49 * 512/16 = 512, where as we have II = 512/1 * 64/1 = 32768.
 When we divide the new II by the old II and multiply it with the original runtime, it’s quite close to the new runtime.

 <img src="part3/metrics_Layer2_exp.png" alt="part3l2exp" width="50%"/>